-• Architecture evolution: Although this paper has discussed a Web services-based implementation, Circulate is a general architecture and mappings could be provide to multiple back end technologies, e.g., Condor [22].
-This would allow multiple technology sets to be optimised and orchestrated via a standard workow language and workflow engine.

-• Compressing Web service content: Techniques e.g., gzipped SOAP5 have been proposed to reduce the quantity of data transferred between Web services.
-We plan to integrate such techniques into the Circulate architecture.

-• Proxy placement: This architecture also opens up a rich set of additional optimisations with respect to dynamic proxy deployment i.e., load balancing depending on network traffic.

-• Data transformation: A common workow task is to change the output data from one service into a slightly different format to use as input into another service, this process is known as Shimming.
-This will affect the performance of a workow further as it introduces an extra service into the workow chain.
-If a shim is implemented as a custom transformation Web service this step will simply be included in the workflow specification.
+- Architecture Evolution.
+Although this paper has discussed a web services-based implementation, Circulate is a general architecture and mappings could be provide to multiple back end technologies, e.g., Condor [22].
+This would allow multiple technology sets to be optimized and orchestrated via a standard workßow language and workflow engine. - Compressing Web Service Content.
+Techniques, e.g., gzipped SOAP5 have been proposed to reduce the quantity of data transferred between web services.
+We plan to integrate such techniques into the Circulate architecture. - Proxy Placement.
+This architecture also opens up a rich set of additional optimizations with respect to dynamic proxy deployment, i.e., load balancing depending on network traffic. - Data Transformation.
+A common workflow task is to change the output data from one service into a slightly different format to use as input into another service, this process is known as Shimming.
+This will affect the performance of a workflow further as it introduces an extra service into the workflow chain.
+If a shim is implemented as a custom transformation web service this step will simply be included in the workflow specification.
 Future work includes implementing a shim loader component, where custom shims can be uploaded to the proxy, allowing shims to be performed locally at a proxy, avoiding the introduction of further network hops.